-If you’re someone who’s on the fence about this issue or is an absolute purist to photography then you’re going to want to stick around for the conclusion of this case!
+If you’re someone who’s on the fence about this issue or is an absolute purist to photography, then you’re going to want to stick around for the conclusion of this case!

+Why is this even an important topic to investigate?
 Does it really matter to photography or is this a completely overblown conversation?

-- In a world filled with fake news and disinformation, photographers who use editing software are contributing to this society of embellished information and skewering the reality that is around us.
+One viewpoint on this is that in a world filled with fake news and disinformation, photographers who use editing software are contributing to this society of embellished information and skewering the reality that is around us.

 You might not think we start this far back but the absolute truth of the matter is that photographs have been edited in some manner or form since the 19th century.
 OK, they didn’t have Photoshop or Lightroom back then but their own primitive methods.

-Photographers would have to physically cut out aspects of their photos from a print.
-Then they would replace it with something else and then re-shoot the composite to make it look new.
+Photographers would have to physically cut out aspects of their photos from a print and replace it with something else and then re-shoot the composite to make it look new.

 It was famously done with Thomas Hicks’ portrait of Abraham Lincoln in 1860 where he used the face of Lincoln over the image of politician John C. Calhoun.

 As years went by film photographers will tell you that standard darkroom techniques such as dodging and burning (which increases and decreases exposure in shot respectively – just like in Photoshop) would regularly be used to help them perfect the exposure.

 They could also add tints to the image just different chemicals and dyes in the process, just in the same way you can add colour filters to your shots in a digital camera.

 Image: FAKE!
 Lincoln’s head was composited in afterwards.